Skip to content

 Madhhab-grounded juristic analysis

-The primary analytical structure of the symposium is rooted in the recognised Sunni madhahib.
-Dedicated research papers examine the relevant zakah categories (masarif) within each school, drawing upon their established textual sources, juristic reasoning, and recognised pathways of legal derivation.
+The primary analytical structure of the symposium is grounded in the recognised juristic traditions of Islamic law.
+Dedicated research papers examine the relevant zakāh categories (maṣārif), drawing upon established textual sources, juristic reasoning, and recognised methodologies of legal derivation.
+This ensures the analysis remains both firmly rooted and intellectually expansive.

 Usul al-Fiqh and Maqasid framing

-Complementing the madhhab-based analysis is a distinct layer of usuli and maqasid-based inquiry — not intended to replicate madhhab treatments, but to provide a foundational methodological framing that examines the issue at the level of principles, objectives, and juristic reasoning.
+Complementing this analysis is a distinct layer of uṣūlī and maqāṣid-based inquiry, not intended to replicate applied juristic treatments, but to provide a foundational methodological framing that examines the issue at the level of principles, objectives, and juristic reasoning.

 Legal and institutional contextualisation

-A structured engagement with the legal and institutional realities within which zakah governance operates, particularly in the United Kingdom — the statutory and regulatory framework, the fiduciary responsibilities borne by trustees, and the operational constraints that shape institutional decision-making.
+A structured engagement with the legal and institutional realities within which zakah governance operates, particularly in the United Kingdom, the statutory and regulatory framework, the fiduciary responsibilities borne by trustees, and the operational constraints that shape institutional decision-making.

 Methodological focus · Usul & Maqasid considerations

-• The relevant shar'i objectives — preservation of religion, life, dignity, communal welfare, and justice
+• The relevant shar'i objectives, preservation of religion, life, dignity, communal welfare, and justice

 • The role of harm prevention, public interest, and communal necessity within usul al-fiqh